-- (a) Promotion decisions shall be based upon established University promotion criteria and library guidelines for application of those criteria pursuant to Article 9.
-Such decisions shall reflect assessments that are not merely a totaling of a library faculty member's annual performance evaluations but an assessment of the library faculty member's performance since his/her last promotion or since his/her hiring (if there is no previous promotion).
-The rating of Meets Expectation on an annual performance evaluation is not necessarily reflective of successive progress toward promotion.
-In addition, such decisions shall reflect a demonstration of the library faculty member's potential for growth and continuing contributions to the University and profession by means of the library faculty member's written statement articulating an agenda for continuing growth and development.
-If there has been no previous UNF promotion, the promotion decision shall also include an assessment of the library faculty member's applicable accomplishments at other institutions. - (b) Library faculty members who have been evaluated as meeting the criteria for promotion pursuant to the procedures contained herein shall be promoted. - (c) Promotion criteria and library guidelines for application of those criteria pursuant to Article 9 shall be available in the main office of the library, as well as provided to the UFF-UNF President.
-Each library faculty member shall be provided a copy of the University promotion criteria and the guidelines for application of those criteria under which he/she shall be evaluated. - 21.2 Promotion Eligibility. - (a) Promotion shall be through the Library, and library faculty members shall carry their rank with them if they change units within the Library. - (b) To be eligible to apply for promotion, a library faculty member must have completed the following minimum number of years of full-time duties: - (1) Assistant University Librarian to Associate University Librarian a total of five (5) years of professional library experience, with no less than three (3) years at UNF. - (2) Associate University Librarian to University Librarian a total of nine (9) years of professional library experience, with no less than two (2) years at UNF. - (c) Credit for the number of years of full-time duties in rank shall be determined at the time of appointment by the Provost and Vice President for Academic Affairs and shall be specified in the employment contract.
+- (a) Promotion decisions shall be based upon established University promotion criteria and library guidelines for application of those criteria adopted pursuant to Article 9.
+Such decisions shall reflect assessments that are not merely a totaling of a library faculty member's annual performance evaluations but an assessment of the library faculty member's performance since his/her last promotion or since his/her hiring (if there is no previous The rating of Meets Expectation on an annual performance evaluation is not necessarily reflective of successful progress toward In addition, such decisions shall reflect a demonstration of the library faculty member's potential for growth and continuing contributions to the University and profession by means of the library faculty member's written statement articulating an agenda for continuing growth and development.
+If there has been no previous UNF promotion, the promotion decision may also include an assessment of the library faculty member's applicable accomplishments at other institutions. - (b) Library faculty members who have been evaluated as meeting the criteria for promotion pursuant to the procedures contained herein shall be promoted. - (c) Promotion criteria and library guidelines for application of those criteria adopted pursuant to Article 9 shall be available in the main office of the library, as well as provided to the UFF-UNF President.
+Each library faculty member shall be provided a copy of the University promotion criteria and the guidelines for application of those criteria under which he/she shall be evaluated.

+22.2 Promotion Eligibility.

+- (a) Promotion shall be through the Library, and library faculty members shall carry their rank with them if they change units within the Library. - (b) To be eligible to apply for promotion, a library faculty member must have completed the following minimum number of years of full-time duties: - (1) Assistant University Librarian to Associate University Librarian a total of five (5) years of professional library experience, with no less than four (4) years at UNF. - (2) Associate University Librarian to University Librarian a total of nine (9) years of professional library experience, with no less than three (3) years in rank at UNF.